-Did you know that 52% of the women who have abortions are between the ages of 18-24?
-This is why it is so important that young people are active and supportive pro-life presence in our schools and communities.
+Did you know that over half of all women who have abortions are between the ages of 18-24?
+Abortion destroys our youth physically, mentally, and emotionally.
+That's why it's so important that young people remain and grow active and supportive with a pro-life presence in our schools and communities.

-Pro-Life Youth Activism has always been an important part of the Pro-Life Movement.
-Young people often have the time and energy to devote themselves to the cause of justice–often working tirelessly for the benefit of the vulnerable.
-In addition to their front-line activism the youth of today are the leaders of tomorrow.
-No matter how shopworn the old cliché that the youth are the future may become, it will never become less true.
+Youth Activism has always been an important part of the Pro-Life Movement.
+Young people have the time and energy to devote themselves to the cause of justice–often working tirelessly for the benefit of the vulnerable.
+In addition to their front-line activism, the youth of today are the leaders of tomorrow.
+No matter how "shopworn" the old cliché that the youth are the future may become, it will never become less true.

-Are you a pro-life junior-high, high-school, or college student who wants to do something to protect the dignity and sanctity of every human life?
-Do you want to help inform, educate, and activate your peers.
+Are you a pro-life junior-high, high-school, or college student who wants to protect the dignity and sanctity of every human life?
+Do you want to help inform, educate, and activate your peers?
 The resources provided here can help you do just that.

 Dr Mildred F Jefferson Oratory Contest